discoveryjs/jora/docs/articles/methods-builtin.md

 ## max(compare)

 Return max value from an array of string, excluding `undefined`.
 The method returns `undefined` when there are no values (i.e. an empty array) or a comparator returns `0` for all values when compared with `undefined`.
+For string values a natural comparison is used by default.

 The logic of `max()` method equivalent (but more performant and memory efficient) to the following expression:
 - no comparator: `sort().[$ != undefined][-1]`